MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-Project management is often discarded, especially for smaller project.
-But the reality is it makes a big difference in the project lifetime.
-You have someone to plan, organise, document, report but especially keep the people close to each other, this is where a project manager exells.
+Project management is often discarded, especially for smaller projects.
+But the reality is it makes a big difference in the outcome of your project.
+You have someone to plan, organize, document, report but especially keep the people close to each other, this is what makes the difference.
 </h5>

 <div class="br-01">